pull-fiction/make-crops-not-war/index.md

 <iframe class="plot" src="assets/plots/export_lebanon_value.html"></iframe>

-Hence, we suppose that, indeed, they mainly affected internal consumption.
+Hence, we suppose that, indeed, it mainly affected internal consumption.
 In particular, we observe that Lebanon agriculture **slightly changed**.

 Before the war, the agricultural sector deeply relied on citrus fruits and **typical Mediterranean cultivations** such as olives, oranges, apples, lemons.
 After the war, those cultivations are still there and don’t experience major changes.
 In fact, all of the above are **trees** and therefore human labor cannot really have an impact on their production.
 What can experience changes are, instead, **cultivated crops**.
 From the previous analysis, we can appreciate that potatoes, tomatoes, cucumber, and onions are all preferred over sugar beet.
-What all of this crops have in common?
+What all of these crops have in common?
 They are **easy to produce, eat and store**, as well as **highly nutritious**.
 They suit better, therefore, in a poor war scenario.

 ## What have we learned?

 In a unique way, war has revitalized an initially weak sector at the expense of others in Lebanon.
 This is not to say that wars are desirable in any way.
 It just served to show one example of how wars can impact the agricultural sector.
 We might indeed conclude that in the overall Lebanese economy, agriculture was **not exploited at its best**.
-Unveiling this link and revealing the full potential of lebanese agriculture could turn into an **insightful result** for the government: it could show an effective strategy for a general economic development.
+Unveiling this link and revealing the full potential of Lebanese agriculture could turn into an **insightful result** for the government: it could show an effective strategy for a general economic development.

-Secondly, although our analysis is not general, it helped to shown that along with deaths and destructions, war can also bring major changes in **people's everyday life**.
-It can not only invade your country, but also, and more remarkably, your personal sphere, causing you to take decisions you wouldn't have taken otherwise.
-In Lebanon case, it has also caused people **orienting their eating habits** towards a differnt, more basic diet.
+Secondly, although our analysis is not general, it helped to show that along with death and destruction, war can also bring major changes in **people's everyday life**.
+It can not only invade your country, but also, and more remarkably, your personal sphere, causing you to make decisions you wouldn't have made otherwise.
+In Lebanon's case, it has also caused people **orienting their eating habits** towards a different, more basic diet.

 ## References

 [^1]: From "Atlas du Liban: Territoires et société" by Éric Verdeil, Ghaleb Faour and Sébastien Velut.
 Institut français du Proche-Orient /CNRS Liban (2007).
-The maps refers to year 1998, but we assumed no major changes to the quality of soil, nor to the environmental and climatic factors would have occured during the war.
-Therefore, it is still coherent with our analysis.

 [^2]: [Beirut population](https://en.wikipedia.org/wiki/Beirut) on Wikipedia.